programwitch/blogoklahoma/Rabbit Hole /WxAlerts-Node/readme.md

 **A project to post Oklahoma Weather Alerts to Mastodon.**

-This is one of my rabbit hole projects, meaning I was just curious if I caould make it work.
+This is one of my rabbit hole projects, meaning I was just curious if I could make it work.
 Ha!
 This code is provided as-is.
 You are free to use it for your own projects.

 If you have any questions, please feel free to ask me at [@blogoklahoma@social.tulsa.ok.us](https://social.tulsa.ok.us/@blogoklahoma).